sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

    Or, at the very least, rarely of interest.

 .. [#]
-   However, in jamovi the results for Type III sum of squares ANOVA are the same regardless of the contrast selected, so jamovi is obviously doing something different!
+   However, in jamovi the results for Type 3 sum of squares ANOVA are the same regardless of the contrast selected, so jamovi is obviously doing something different!